 13- Zain and Farhan (who were brilliant actors btw) catch Adam with the diary red-handed and Farhan starts beating the poor thing up.
 Resham runs to the rescue.
 Big fight.
 Farhan leaves.
 And Resham sits down with Adam and explains to him how she has written about her deceased mother in the journal.
 Adam also opens up about the death of his father and how it strained his mother.
 They hold hands.
 Awwww.

-15- At this point, they part ways with aunty.
+15- At this point, they part ways with aunty, who was totally irrelevant to the plot anyway.
 And Farhan stays back with Zhalay.
 Zain and Tanya decide to keep their differences aside in order to help Adam win Resham’s father’s approval.
 Cute scenes follow.

 16- Somebody needs to explain to me how all the characters was wearing brand new outfits and shoes every single day of the week long trip?
 WHERE oh WHERE were they storing these?
 Everyone was only ever carrying a tiny suitcase.